 Method #7: Using VBA Code to Remove Strikethrough in Excel

-We can apply Excel VBA to remove strikethrough in Excel.
+You can also use VBA in Excel to remove the strikethrough format in cells.

 For example, the dataset below shows activities a particular tour group completed.